SBejga/scrumpoker-rt.js/README.md

 ![Screenshot Server View Picking](/screenshots/screenshot_server-picking.png?raw=true "Screenshot Server View Picking")
 ![Screenshot Server View Result](/screenshots/screenshot_server-result.png?raw=true "Screenshot Server View Result")

+## Packaged app

+the app will be packaged as node-webkit apps and deployed to the release section of github.
+Currently it will be packaged for osx64 and win64.
+See [Releases](https://github.com/SBejga/scrumpoker-rt.js/releases).

 ## Running it

 Install the dependencies with npm: